 On the first day, on arrival at Paro, the tourists are driven to Thimphu.
 The drive is filled with sights of nature that fill the eyes and mind with wonder.

-After lunch, the tourists will visit Kuenselphodrang Nature Park, and behold its lush greenery and the mammoth statue of Buddha made of bronze.
+After lunch, the tourists will visit Kuenselphodrang Nature Park and behold its lush greenery and the mammoth statue of Buddha made of bronze.

-Then the tourists visit the Memorial Chorten with its stark whiteness. which shines bright against the dusk sky.
+Then the tourists visit the Memorial Chorten with its stark whiteness, which shines bright against the dusk sky.
 The Chorten is dedicated to Jigme Dorji Wangchuk, Bhutan’s third king.

-The night stay will be at Thimphu.
+The overnight stay will be in Thimphu.

 Sightseeing at Thimphu

 After breakfast, visit the National Library, which holds ancient Buddhist scriptures and manuscripts.
 Then comes the Institute of Traditional Medicine, which creates herbal medicines from unique Himalayan plants.